yekaterinashenets/blog/README.md

 # blog
-It's simple blog realization in process improving my knowledge of some technologies
+It's simple blog realization in process of improving my knowledge about some technologies